nbcamp-week2-team2/baseball-project/shjang/README.md

 6. Usage of Comments
     - docstring
 7. Exception Handling
+    - try to look `/GameComponent/BaseballGame.swift` at line 75 & 170.
 8. Commit 10 times (useless)
     - why?
 10 times ?
 9. UX -> this is not required for this project